Packing tips & all the essentials you have to pack for Scotland to enjoy the Highlands, Isle of Skye, Edinburgh & beyond.

 - One pair of shoes you would want to wear to a good restaurant

-- (optional) hiking shoes with high ankles.
-Only if you plan to go on a real hike (like the Cuillin range); I can recommend the Lowa Renegade GTX Mid Hiking Boots
+- (optional) hiking boots with high ankles.
+Only if you plan to go on a real hike (like the Cuillin Range); I can recommend the Lowa Renegade GTX Mid Hiking Boots

 Accessories to pack for Scotland

 As I said, you will be on the road and outdoors, so you really don’t need to bother which necklace you want to bring.
 In fact, chances are higher that it gets tangled below your poncho than anyone taking notice.
 Some other things you will definitely need.